bahramis/Geuvadis/README.md

 analysis where the read length is required to be equal for all the samples.

-To downaload, preprocess and map the data to the hg19 genome just run:
+To download, preprocess and map the data to the hg19 genome just run:

 ```bash